theimowski/SAFE-TodoMVC-workshop/README.md

 #### Rest client

 There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
-The "REST Client" extension for VS Code integrates with this file.
-Alternatively you can use any other HTTP client of your preference (Postman etc.)
+The "REST Client" extension for VS Code integrates nicely with this file allowing you to send the request directly from VS Code.
+Alternatively you can use any other HTTP client of your preference (e.g Postman)

 #### Rainbow Brackets

-This is another VS Code extension that helps when working with Fable and React - it will colour corresponding opening and closing brackets, making it easier to keep track of bracket nesting level.
+This VS Code extension helps when working with Fable and React - it will colour corresponding opening and closing brackets, making it easier to keep track of bracket nesting level.

 ## Get the app running